PAOK FC: The Ivan Savvidis era (2012–present)

 PAOK won the 2016–17 Greek Cup beating AEK 2–1 in the final held at Panthessaliko Stadium with a controversial goal scored by Pedro Henrique in the 81st minute.
 Linesman Kalfoglou failed to indicate that the scorer was in an offside position.
 In the same phase of play, moments before Leovac made the cross to Henrique, Crespo was brought down in the area by Simoes, but PAOK were denied a penalty by referee Kominis.
 The final was marred by crowd violence before the kick-off.
 In the Super League playoffs (pos.
-2–5) that followed, a game against Panathinaikos at Apostolos Nikolaidis Stadium was abandoned (scoreline 1–0 at the time) when Ivić was struck on his head by a beer can that was thrown from the crowd.
+2–5) that followed, a game against Panathinaikos at Leoforos Alexandras Stadium was abandoned (scoreline 1–0 at the time) when Ivić was struck on his head by a beer can that was thrown from the crowd.
 The Serbian coach was taken to a public hospital and the match was interrupted by referee Kominis in the 54th minute.
 Panathinaikos representatives claimed that Ivić exaggerated the impact of the injury and could continue.
 The game was awarded 0–3 to PAOK by court decision.
 AEK went on to win the playoffs and PAOK finished 4th.
 After the end of the season, Ivić did not renew his contract and the club appointed Aleksandar Stanojević whose tenure as PAOK manager did not last long.
 On 11 August 2017, he was replaced by Răzvan Lucescu.